rohan-shenoy/rohan-shenoy.github.io/_projects/3_project.md

 The zero-padding strategy is simple but can introduce boundary artifacts.

 **Runtime Comparison:**
 As you can see in the runtime comparison, my two loop implementation of the convolution is an order of magnitude faster than the four loop convolution implementation.
-The scipy implementation of the operation is an order of magnitude faster than the two loop implementation, so we use that from here on out.
+The scipy implementation of the operation is roughly 30x faster than the two loop implementation, so we use that from here on out.

 ---